 I knew that voice and how demanding it could be.
 Knowing her, she was probably leaning against the door listening to see what I was up to.
 Zoe, my best friend, wouldn’t stop till I opened the door and let her in.
 I yanked the door open in a flash and she practically fell on top of me.

+“Oops!
+Sorry!”
 She laughed as she collected herself from our collision.
 She was a klutz on a normal day, so this came as no surprise, but even so, it was exactly the distraction I needed at the moment.
-I couldn’t help but feel a slight lift in my anxiety upon her barging into my room.
+I couldn’t help the grin forming on my lips upon her barging into my room.

 I envied my friend.
 Her parents didn’t care about her Reveal Day.
 They told her that they would love her no matter what, even if she became a janitor.
 I remember telling my mother that story, and she looked at me, horrified.
 She asked me why any parent would want their child to be a janitor.
-Like we had control over what showed up.
-That’s when I started to dread my Reveal Day, knowing that most likely I would be the one to let my parents and entire family down.
+As if we had control over what appeared on our arms.

 I didn’t think she fully understood because her parents didn’t put those kinds of expectations on her.
 My lip started quivering as I tried to hold back a sob.
 I somehow knew that today wasn’t going to go well.
 I could feel it deep in my gut.
 My life would change forever today, and I was terrified of the uncertainty.
 Would my parents kick me out?
 Would they disown me?
 If I didn’t live up to their reputation, what would become of me?

 “Zo, what am I going to do if I get something weird?
 What if I get janitor?
 My parents are going to kick me out.
 I would be a disgrace to this family.”
-I admitted my fear to her as I toyed with the charm on my necklace, spinning it around and around as I usually did when I was stressed.
+I admitted my fear to her as I toyed with the charm on my necklace, spinning it around and around.

 “Giselle, you can’t control what shows up.
 If your parents disown you for something that you have no control over, then fuck them!
 I’ve already talked to my parents about this.
 If today goes bad, and your parents kick you out, you are welcome to stay with us.”